PacoMax/Axolotls_metagenome/README.md

     `QC.sh`

 ## Step 2
-Run MAP.sh for filtering reads from the host (axolotl) and human.
+Run MAP.sh to filter reads from the host (axolotl) and human.

 Programs used:
 * bwa version 7.17-r1188